ArduPilot/companion/Up_Squared/Ubuntu/README.md

 sudo ./2_Clone_Repo_Disable_console_sethost.sh
 ```

 - The UP2 will automatically reboot.
-Log back in as `apsync` and run the rest of the scripts to complete the installation.
+You need to log back in as `apsync` and run the rest of the scripts to complete the installation.
+For each script, I suggest skimming through to get the idea behind, decide whether it applies to your case and skip any deemed unnecessary.
 ```console
 pushd GitHub/companion/Up_Squared/Ubuntu
 sudo ./3_Setup_Network_and_Packages.sh  # Common packages and wifi hotspot